-Accordingly, I hereby ORDER that youth day camps may reopen or continue to operate as set forth in this Order.
-This Order shall remain in full force and effect until and Residential Camps, unless the Director of the Ohio Department of Health rescinds or modifies this Order at a sooner time and date.
+Accordingly, I hereby ORDER that youth day camps and residential camps are subject to the guidance herein and that this Order remains in full force and effect until the State of Emergency declared by the Governor no longer exists.
 To the extent any public official enforcing this Order has questions regarding what services are prohibited under this Order, the Director of Health hereby delegates to local health departments the authority to answer questions in writing and consistent with this Order.